build3foundation/build3-node/README.md

 ## Installation

-This installation assumes you have `Rust` and `Cargo` installed on your local environment.
+This installation assumes you have `Rust` is installed on your local environment.
+For windows usersnot using wsl, see section below .
 Mac:

 ```bash